KevinGines1/fundamental-analysis-tool/README.md

 # Fundamental Analysis Tool
 Fundamental Analysis Tool is an app that performs all the calculations needed in performing quantitative analysis on the companies provided.
+This is a tool used to help the user identify which of the company stock is good to buy.

 # How to
 1. Prepare a spreadsheet that provides all the necessary information to quantitative fundamental analysis.
 You may gather all the information from: https://edge.pse.com.ph/companyDirectory/form.do